Click for possible route/stop changes on the day of your tour here.

 Several other popular Smithsonian Institution museums are located on the Mall within a short walking distance of the Museum of Natural History.

-The adjacent National Museum of American History accumulates, preserves and displays a collection of artifacts related to the cultural, political, military and social heritage of the United States.
-National treasures on display include the original Star Spangled Banner that inspired Francis Scott Key and Dorothy’s Ruby Slippers from the Wizard of Oz.
+The adjacent National Museum of American History accumulates, preserves, and displays a collection of artifacts related to the cultural, political, military, and social heritage of the United States.
+National treasures on display include the original Star Spangled Banner that inspired Francis Scott Key and Dorothy’s Ruby Slippers from The Wizard of Oz.

 The National Gallery of Art is one of the world’s pre-eminent fine art museums.
 It houses a collection of more than 140,000 works tracing Western art from the Middle Ages until the present day.
-The paintings, sculptures and other pieces include works by masters, such as Edgar Degas, John Singleton Copley and Leonardo de Vinci.
+The paintings, sculptures, and other pieces include works by masters, such as Edgar Degas, John Singleton Copley, and Leonardo de Vinci.

 The fifth most-visited museum in the world, the National Air and Space Museum chronicles the history of flight and space exploration.
 It holds the world’s largest collection of historic aircraft and spaceships as well as related artifacts, including the Wright Brothers Flyer and a moon rock.
 The Stringfellow steam engine, originally designed to power aircraft, was the first item ever acquired by the Smithsonian Institution.